Shrinks99/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 Several packages add additional themes, such as [ggthemes](https://github.com/jrnold/ggthemes) or [ggtech](https://github.com/ricardo-bion/ggtech).
 In these, you will find themes such as `theme_excel` (a theme replicating the classic charts in Excel) and `theme_wsj` (a theme based on the plots in The Wall Street Journal).
 Often, users believe that the "look" of a graph is more important than the data it represents.
 Consequently, they may try to make their graphs look like those in well-known publications.
 However, this is not always the best approach since the grammar of graphics specifies what elements of a graph are essential and how they map to data.

 Thus, using themes from packages that consider this when changing features, such as through ggthemes is better.
-For instance, to mimic graphs created by *The Wallstreet Journal*, we can do the following:
+For instance, to mimic graphs created by *The Wall Street Journal*, we can do the following:

 ```